 PromQL Query¶

-Applying PromQL queries in charts can help you extract and analyze time series data from Prometheus data sources, and intuitively display the results in charts.
+Applying PromQL queries in charts can help you extract and analyze time series data from Prometheus data sources, and visually display the results in charts.

 Simple Definition

 PromQL is the query language of Prometheus, used to query and manipulate time series data from Prometheus data sources.
-It provides a rich set of functions and operators, supporting data aggregation, filtering, calculation, and comparison, helping users quickly extract and analyze data.
+It provides rich functions and operators, supporting data aggregation, filtering, calculation, and comparison, helping users quickly extract and analyze data.

 Start Querying¶